DmitryVelichko/gnivc-project/README.md

 # Team project (Task Manager for Company Employees)

-This project was built during the internship at Main Scientific Innovation and Implementation Center (https://gnivc.ru/).
+This project was built during the internship at Main Scientific Innovation and Implementation Center.

 Technologies used: ReactJS, TypeScript, SCSS, MobX, GraphQL, Node, PostgreSQL, KeyCloak, JSON Web Token, Docker.